 FN 407 Corporate Finance II 3 Cr.

 Special topics in financial management including: international managerial finance, mergers and acquisitions, hybrid and derivative securities, working capital management, short-term and long-term financing, financial planning, leverage analysis and capital structure theory.
-Prerequisites: QM 213, FN 311.
-(Spring, odd years).
+Open to Management majors only.
+Prerequisites: QM 213 or MA 232; FN 311.

 FN 412 Investments 3 Cr.

 Methods of security analysis and portfolio management, including the current theoretical literature and thought.
 Discussion and analysis of current events and their implications for stock price behavior.
-Prerequisistes: QM 213, FN 311.
-Offered in the spring-even years.
+Open to majors of Accounting, Civil Engineering, CSIA, Computer Science, Electrical and Computer Engineering, Mechanical Engineering, Management.
+Prerequisites: FN 311; QM 213 or MA 232.

 FN 488 No Norwich Equivalent 6 Cr.